 The smaller species of wren from the Americas are among the smallest passerines in that part of the world.

-The dominating colors of their plumage are generally drab, composed of gray, brown, black, and white, and most species show some barring, especially on the tail or wings.
+Their plumage’s dominant colors are generally drab, composed of gray, brown, black, and white.
+Most species show some barring, especially on the tail or wings.

-There are ten species of wren regularly occurring in North America, and one is considered an accidental vagrant.
+There are 10 species of wren regularly occurring in North America, and one is considered an accidental vagrant.
 The Carolina wren is most commonly seen, which resides year-round across Eastern and southeastern states.

 Carolina Wren